-For nearly 100 years, the Harvard College Fund has supported everything you love about Harvard: financial aid, mental health services, Classroom to Table, House life, career services, Crimson After Dark, and much more.
-Each year, more than 30,000 students, alumni, parents, and friends give through the Fund to bolster the College, the Graduate School of Arts and Sciences, and the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS).
+For nearly 100 years, the Harvard College Fund has supported everything you love about Harvard: financial aid, Classroom to Table, House life, career services, and much more.
+Each year, more than 30,000 students, alumni, parents, and friends make gifts to the Harvard College Fund.
+These gifts help sustain and enhance your Harvard experience.

-As explained in this Crimson article, Harvard’s endowment is the sum of money the University invests in a variety of financial markets.
+Harvard’s endowment is the sum of money the University invests in a variety of financial markets.
 With the proceeds of these investments, Harvard uses the endowment to fund a number of operating costs and programs.
 It is not one giant bank account that Harvard can spend whenever and however it likes!
-The University takes only about 5 percent of these funds every year to fund its operating budget.
-In addition, the endowment is made up of hundreds of individual funds, most of which are restricted for a specific purpose chosen by the donor.
+The University takes only about five percent of these funds every year to fund its operating budget.
+In addition, the endowment is made up of hundreds of individual funds, most of which are restricted for a specific purpose designated by the donor.
 That means the endowment can only cover a predetermined part of Harvard’s operating expenses.

 What about tuition?
 Doesn’t tuition cover these expenses for each student?

-Tuition only covers part of a Harvard education, so every student receives a subsidy to attend, even if they don’t receive financial aid.
-The generosity of donors makes this possible.
+Full-price tuition only covers about two-thirds of the actual cost of a Harvard education, so every student receives a subsidy to attend, even if they don’t receive financial aid.

 Why are all gifts important to Harvard?
 Can my gift really have an impact?

-Flexible, current-use gifts through the Harvard College Fund not only bridge gaps in the endowment, they also enable Harvard’s students and faculty to test new ideas, push boundaries, and respond to unexpected opportunities right away.
+Flexible, current-use gifts made to the Harvard College Fund not only bridge gaps in the endowment, they also enable Harvard’s students and faculty to test new ideas, push boundaries, and respond to unexpected opportunities right away.
 Collectively, all gifts—no matter the amount—sustain and grow our School.